kaikoh95/cow-herd-service/README.md

 # cow-herd-service
-This is a REST API service to manage Cows as part of the assessment for Halter, New Zealand
+This is a REST API service written in Python Flask to manage Cows as part of the assessment for Halter, New Zealand.